A FAMILY FAMILIAR WITH THE PAIN OF TRAFFICKING

 To Ananya’s horror, married life was not anything like what she had expected or been told.
 Her new husband moved them from place to place every two weeks, locking Ananya in the rooms they rented and feeding her very little.
 One evening, he told her to gather up her belongings because they were going to India.
 When they arrived at the border, he smuggled her past the guards in Nepal and, just like that, they were in India.
 Once there, they traveled to a hotel where Ananya’s husband — the same husband who had promised her a beautiful life — sold her to a hotel to be used as a sex slave.
 This would be the last interaction they would share as husband and wife.
 Ananya could not believe this was her life.
 Still, she had a forgiving heart and wanted to believe that her husband would return for her one day.
 Unfortunately, that was not the case.
 One day ticked into the next, and Ananya can remember being held at the hotel for a total of four springs.
 She knows that from the ages of 15-19 she was forced, as a sex slave, to do anything the men who paid for her wanted.
 If she had refused, or given her traffickers any trouble, Ananya would have been tortured and starved until she complied.
 For four years, Ananya endured this terrible treatment every day.

-The reputation of our partner’s border monitoring station is well known in the area of Krishnanagar for helping girls victimized by human trafficking.
+The reputation of Free for Life’s border monitoring station was well known in the area of Krishnanagar for helping girls victimized by human trafficking.
 Because of this, it was no surprise that word of Ananya’s situation was reported to our staff members.
 They immediately took action, and through the cooperation of local police, as well as an anti-trafficking organization in India, Ananya was rescued from the hotel!

-When Ananya came to live at our partner’s shelter she was completely illiterate and could not even write her own name.
+When Ananya came to live at the safe home, she was completely illiterate and could not even write her own name.
 Ananya’s trauma had been so severe that in addition to being scared, hurt and broken, she also did not want to communicate with anyone.
 Initially, it was a shock to see Ananya open up to other girls and staff members about anything personal.
 The staff, however, did not give up.
 They continued to work closely with Ananya through group and peer therapy sessions, showing her daily she was loved, safe and with people she could trust.
-Through the commitment and the love of those at the shelter, Ananya began to slowly open herself up and trust the people around her.
+Through the commitment and love of our international partner, Ananya began to slowly open herself up and trust the people around her.
 As she made friends and talked with the staff, Ananya was given the opportunity to be educated and to learn how to read and write.
-It was not easy but, Ananya accepted the challenge and has since become fully literate.
+It was not easy but Ananya accepted the challenge and has since become fully literate.

 Ananya has now been at the shelter for over two years.
 As she became stronger, and saw more girls who were rescued from the life she once knew, a passion was sparked in her to help other victims of sex trafficking.
 After many years of healing and recovery, Ananya decided she wanted to pursue a life working with other victims.
-This led Ananya to approach Shanta Sapkota (PRC Founder) with the hopes that she could assist in PRC’s mission as a staff member.
+This led Ananya to approach our partner staff with the hopes that she could assist through a job opportunity.

 Ananya excels at these tasks because she knows the victims’ pain and all they have suffered.
 Her story of strength, as well as her perpetually warm spirit, bring comfort to those who are experiencing the shock and trauma of living within the world of modern slavery.